Albanians in Ukraine: History

 The historical community of Albanians in Ukraine call themselves ga tantë (from ours) and they speak a language si neve (like us).
 Their ancestors came to Ukraine in the 18th and 19th centuries.
 Yet, they trace their ancestry to Tosk Albanians (southern dialect) who in the 16th century settled in eastern Bulgaria (Despotate of Dobruja) along with Gagauz people.
 The arrival of the Albanians was connected to the Russo-Turkish War of 1768-1774.
 During this war some Orthodox Christian Albanians revolted against the power of the Ottoman Empire.
 After their rebellion initially failed many joined up with the Russian fleet which was on its Aegean Expedition.
 At the end of the war about 1,700 Albanian fighters and family members went to the Russian Empire.
 They settled primarily in the vicinity of Kerch and Yenikale.
 Some Albanian immigrants to the Russian Empire from Bulgaria settled primarily in the vicinity of Odesa and Budzhak.
 In 1811 Albanians established their own settlement of Karakurt in Budzhak near the Bolhrad city.
 After the Albanians in Odesa there are two streets Great Arnaut Street and Little Arnaut Street.
-Due to defeat of Russia in the Crimean War, many Albanians moved to the east Ukraine in 1861 and resettled there.
+Due to defeat of Russia in the Crimean War, many Albanians moved to east Ukraine in 1861 and resettled there.
 It was not until the 20th century that the Albanians of Ukraine realized that there are Albanians.
 At some point of time in Odesa existed the Albanian cultural center "Rilindja" (Renaissance).